Wife of former US Sen. Bob Menendez convicted in bribery scheme

 The jury returned a verdict of guilty on all counts in the same federal courthouse in Manhattan where a different jury convicted Bob Menendez of many of the same charges last year.
 The Democrat is supposed to begin serving an 11-year prison term in June.

-Nadine Menendez's sentencing was scheduled for June 12, six days after her husband is expected to report to prison.
+Nadine Menendez, who stood but did not appear to react as the verdict was delivered by the jury foreperson, was scheduled to be sentenced on June 12, six days after her husband is expected to report to prison.

+Outside the courthouse, she wore a pink mask as she stood next to her lawyer, Barry Coburn, said he was “devastated by the verdict.”

+“We fought hard and it hurts,” he said.
+“This is a very rough day for us.”

 The evidence shown to jurors over a three-week trial followed the timeline of the whirlwind romance between the couple that began in early 2018 and continued after criminal charges were brought against them in September 2023.
 Repeatedly during the trial, prosecutors said they were “partners in crime.”